SAIFu-saif/Smart-Energy-Meter-with-Load-Control/README.md

 3. Power the system.
 4. The LCD will display voltage, current, and power.
 5. If power exceeds the set limit, the relay disconnects the load.

+## How it works
+The Arduino reads analog data from sensors, calculates power, and controls a relay based on power threshold.

 ## Future Improvements
 - Wi-Fi based remote monitoring (ESP8266/ESP32)